Help us preserve the Czech Settler's Heritage

 Finally, donating to the Friends of the Rozmberk Society instead of direct help has the advantage that your money is handled through a secure and reliable US charity, your donations are tax-deductible, and we can control that the money is really spent as should be.

 If you want to know more about the activities of the Czech Rozmberk Society, please visit their English website or the site for the Ecomuseum Ruze with visors information about the Rozmberk museums and the region.
-Or you can go back to the donation options
+Or you can click the Donate Now button.

 Friends of the Rozmberk Society Inc is an Iowa-based non-profit 501 (c) (3) corporation;